Auto Broker Magic Logo

 In fact, one of the effects of the previous financial crisis and the current overall economic downturn has been a huge increase in repossessed vehicles.
 Last year, 1.6 million vehicles were repossessed by banks, an all-time record ... and many of these were late-model, low mileage vehicles.
 It's simply a sign of the times.

 There are also many government agency vehicles being turned over every 2 or 3 years.
-Just last week I came across a whole group of them all driven less than 6,000 miles a year.
+Very recently I came across a whole group of them all driven less than 6,000 miles a year.
 And government agencies have a reputation for being very well maintained (they don't want lawsuits).

 And who do the IRS and State governments seize cars from for back taxes?
 Well, they tend to be people who have nice cars in the driveway.
 Their resources are better used going after people with assets who owe them a lot rather than those who are small potatoes.